sveltejs/kit/documentation/docs/01-project-structure.md

 title: Project Structure
 ---

-Typicall structure of SvelteKit project is something like:
+The basic structure of a SvelteKit project is:

 ```sh
 my-app/